Is Organic Food Healthier than Non Organic? Facts To Know

 Due to the documented absence of side effects, genetically modified foods have been proven to be both nutritious and safe.
 However, similar to pesticides, many organic customers do not think that the absence of side effects is evidence of safety.

-It is crucial to remember that safe does not equate to healthy.
+It is crucial to remember that being safe does not equate to being healthy.
 According to regulatory criteria, a product is safe if it doesn’t harm your health; nevertheless, the term “healthy” refers to a product’s ability to promote good health through the inclusion of nutrients, vitamins, and minerals.

 The battle line is frequently drawn here.
 Many people believe that organic foods are healthier for you, but the reasons for switching to organic appear to be more universally acknowledged as concerns about chemicals and genetically modified foods.
 Organic food refers to how it is grown and prepared; it doesn’t alter the meal’s real nutritional content.